 The configuration for the above chart is shown here:

 [configuration] import fred = fred.js timespan = 20 year entity = fred.stlouisfed.org offset-left = 50 offset-right = 50 offset-top = 50 height-units = 2 width-units = 1 format = fixed(3) [group] [widget] type = chart title = US Inflation [series] metric = cpieall axis = right display = false alias = s-1 [series] mode = column label-format = Annual Change, % value = fred.PercentChangeFromYearAgo('s-1') color = yellowgreen alert-expression = value alert-style = if (alert > 4) return 'color: red' alert-style = if (alert < 0.5) return 'color: steelblue' alias = s-2 [threshold] value = percentile(90, 's-2', '10 year') label = 10 year - 90% percentile color = Salmon pointer-position = left alias = t-1 [threshold] value = percentile(10, 's-2', '10 year') label = 10 year - 10% percentile color = DeepSkyBlue pointer-position = left alias = t-2 [threshold] value = 2.00 label = Fed Target Inflation color = black pointer-position = left alias = t-3

 There are five series in this configuration, defined by their

 s-1: United States Experimental CPI value for all items, sourced from the United States Federal Reserve FRED API.
 This series has a

-display = falseexpression so that it will not be shown in the final version of the visualization but may still be used for deriving a new series.
-When displayed, the series will be placed on the right axis using a dual-axis setting, which is helpful when visualizing series with dramatically different orders of magnitude.
+display = falseexpression to hide the series in final version of the visualization but may still be used for deriving a new series.
+When displayed, the series is aligned to the right axis using a dual-axis setting, which is helpful when visualizing series with dramatically different orders of magnitude.

 s-2: A derived series which uses a collection of functions implemented in the